 - Selling sponsored posts: Making Sense of Sponsored Posts

 - Setting up an e-commerce store: Instant E-commerce Asset

 Which course on how to start a successful blog is my favorite?

 That’s a tough one.
-I’d have to say RankXL and Income School are the two concepts that I learned the most from.
-Keep in mind though, that my approach to building niche sites are also most closely aligned with their approaches, so it’s a biased preference.
+I’d have to say Income School are the two concepts that I learned the most from.
+Keep in mind though, that my approach to building niche sites are also most closely aligned with the Income School approach, so it’s a biased preference.